janKekanSan/jankekansan.github.io/pages/sona/la.md

 </details>

-[sama]{.tokipona} usually needs its preposition to be understood, but it can still be used in the [la]{.tokipona} phrase!
+[sama]{.tokipona} needs its preposition to be understood, but it can still be used in the [la]{.tokipona} phrase!

 ::: warning

 Be careful- not using the preposition can introduce other interpretations!
-Be ready to restate yourself is somebody isn't sure what you mean!
+Be ready to restate yourself if somebody isn't sure what you mean!

 :::